Assessment, cheap spares, tough competition make repair market a challenging place. Here's how?

 Day 1: 23rd Dec

-He advised our repairer to add some glue and fix our phone.
+He advises our repairer to add some glue and fix our phone.
 In a few minutes, we have the phone back, but the screen is not lighting up by itself.
 We have to press near the top.
-The repairer says, let it be for 12 hours,once the glue hardens it will work just fine.
+The repairer says, let it be for 12 hours, once the glue hardens, it will work just fine.

-There is another repairer I know in Nehru Place.
+There is another repairer we know in Nehru Place.
 There are many good repairers here.
-This guy has a counter in one of the big shops on the first floor, rents for these shops touch 7 to 8 lakhs a month.
-At the shop, we are told this guy has taken a whole shop albeit in the basement.
-But it's an upgrade from the single counter.
+This guy has a counter in one of the big shops on the first floor, rents for these shops touch 7 to 8 lakhs INR a month.
+At the shop, we are told this guy has moved to another shop in the basement nearby.
+It's an upgrade from the single counter.

 ![]() |